hazelcast/hazelcast/docs/jet/design-docs/021-sql-rolling-upgrade.md

 jobs).

-It can happen that the member will never shut down if the user submits a streaming job with the `blockShutdown` option.
-For this scenario there is a hard-coded timeout of 10 seconds after which the member proceeds with the shutdown without waiting for all jobs to terminate.
-In this case the administrator must be able to see that job and cancel it manually, using either Management center or Java API.
+It can happen that the member will never shut down if the user submits a streaming job with the `preventShutdown` option.
+We'll remove the hard-coded timeout of 10 seconds for this case - the shutdown will be blocked for unbounded time.
+The administrator will be able to see that job and cancel it manually, using either Management center or other API.
 Another option is to kill the member, however in this case a proper migration will not take place.

 ### Client compatibility

 A client able to communicate with multiple versions of members is a prerequisite for rolling upgrades.
-When using Jet as a backing engine for SQL, the jobs are never submitted from the client.
-Instead, the client submits a SQL string using the SQL client messages, and on the member it is converted to a DAG and submitted to Jet.
+When using Jet as a backing engine for SQL, the jobs are submitted from a member.
+The client submits a SQL string using the SQL client messages, and on the member it is converted to a DAG and submitted to Jet.
 We must make sure that the member that optimizes the query is also the member that coordinates the Jet job.
 Otherwise, the processor behavior might not be compatible.

 We don't plan to provide client compatibility for JetService in 5.0.